MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins.md

 ### Manage links and contacts

-Links and contacts provide users of the Bulletins app with helpful information about related website links and organization contacts whom they can contact with questions about bulletin categories.
+Links and contacts provide users of the Bulletins app with helpful information about the related website links, and the organization contacts.
 For example, if you have a category for safety in the Bulletins app, you might want to add a link to the safety department SharePoint site and add the safety manager as a contact in the app for the Safety category.

 #### Add a link